emoore29/emoore29.github.io/notes/_posts/2024-10-10-building-an-art-portfolio.md

 In late 2023/early 2024 I built a [portfolio website](https://www.donnapriceart.com/) for an artist.
 They didn't want to be locked into paying subscription fees for CMSs such as Wordpress or Wix, and had a custom design in mind.
 They also wanted to be able to update the website themselves and not have to go through me every time they wanted to add or remove a photo of their work.

 I decided to use Sanity as the backend platform on which my client could update the website content, and Next.js as the framework I used to build the frontend, since I was already familiar with it.
-Sanity handles the authentication.
+Sanity handles the authentication and has a generous free plan which meant there should be no ongoing costs for the client other than the price of the domain.

 These are the primary guides I used to get started with the project: